Electric vehicles in Maryland

 EVs and solar in Maryland

-Maryland is currently home to more than 8,000 EVs and its ambitions are high.
-Maryland is aiming to put 60,000 EVs on the road by 2025 after signing on to an eight state agreement to boost EV adoption.
-The eight states combined hope to add 3.3 million EVs through the agreement.
+Maryland is currently home to just over 12,000 EVs and its ambitions are high.
+Maryland is aiming to put 300,000 EVs on the road by 2025 after signing on to a nine-state agreement to boost EV adoption.
+The nine states combined hope to add 3.3 million EVs through the agreement.
 Several utilities, including PEPCO and BGE have joined the effort by launching pilot programs to study the charging behavior of EV owners, EV-oriented rate design, and developing public charging infrastructure.

-Maryland residents may be eligible for a one-time excise tax credit, worth up to $3,000, when purchasing a qualifying plug-in electric vehicle.
+Maryland provides several valuable incentives.
+Residents may be eligible for a one-time excise tax credit, worth up to $3,000, when purchasing a qualifying plug-in electric vehicle.
 Plug-in electric vehicle owners can also apply for a free permit to use HOV lanes regardless of the number of passengers.
 Businesses, nonprofits, local governments, and state agencies are eligible to apply for a state grant of up to $200,000 to install solar PV and EV chargers in their parking spaces.